salesforcecli/plugin-lightning-dev/messages/lightning.preview.site.md

 # flags.name.summary

 Name of the Experience Cloud site to preview.
-It has to match the name of a site on the current org.
+It has to match a site name from the current org.

 # flags.name.description